brunodrugowick/brunodrugowick.github.io/aboutme.md

 Well, that's `in a nutshell`, but every experience mentioned above, even before 2010, was/is important and made me into the professional I'm today.

-If you wanto to know more, I really enjoy a good conversation!
+If you want to know more, I really enjoy a good conversation!
 Use the links below to contact me.

 # Links